 Security Information and Event Management, SIEM for short, is a technology that has been around for more than a decade.
 SIEM is a very important set of tools and procedures that are coupled together to inform your IT staff of threats, breaches, and procedures to handle such situations.
 Ideally, a 24 X 7 X 365 Security Operations Center (SOC) should be monitoring and responding to SIEM alerts.
 AT-NET has SIEM and SOC as our standard offering for our managed customers.

-SIEM systems work by deploying multiple collection agents in a hierarchical manner to gather security-related events from end-user devices, servers and network equipment, as well as specialized security equipment, such as firewalls, antivirus or intrusion prevention systems (IPSes).
+SIEM systems work by deploying multiple collection agents in a hierarchical manner to gather security-related events from end-user devices, servers, and network equipment, as well as specialized security equipment, such as firewalls, antivirus, or intrusion prevention systems (IPSes).
 The collectors forward events to a centralized management console, where security analysts sift through the noise, connecting the dots and prioritizing security incidents.

-Given the growth of cybercrimes and advent of individuals, inside and outside of your systems, trying to gain access and or scrape any information they can gather to exploit, SIEM has become a requirement to running good cyber security systems.
+Given the growth of cybercrimes and the advent of individuals, inside and outside of your systems, trying to gain access and or scrape any information they can gather to exploit, SIEM has become a requirement to running good cyber security systems.
 A good source of information about current cybercrime growth can be found at Cybercrime Magazine.